 It’s choko time again!
 A-n-d the pest moth plant is fruiting too.
 As the seeds of moth plant are apparently poisonous, please know a real choko from the poisonous alternative.

-So how to tell the delicious from the noxious?!
+So how to tell the delicious choko from the look-alike noxious moth plant?!

 Which is choko and which is Moth Plant?